 Prior to joining Dolden Wallace Folick LLP in 2017, she maintained a busy practice at an insurance defence boutique in Toronto.
 In the earlier years of her career, she litigated commercial, employment and personal injury claims as an associate lawyer in a full service law firm.

 Christine has been peer-reviewed and recognized in the 2022 edition of The Best Lawyers in Canada® as a leading lawyer in the area of Insurance Law.

 Christine’s practice areas include:

 Class Action Defence

-- Representing Canadian and international clients in the defence of class action proceedings, including indemnity claims arising from class action settlements, in a variety of practice areas.
+- Representing Canadian and international clients in the defence of large indemnity claims arising from class action settlements.

 - Co-Chair of the firm’s Class Action Practice Group.